horizon-eth/UniswapV2-Pool-Event-Listener/README.md

 ### ✅ Requirements
 Before listen and pool's events, change .env.example to .env and provide WSS_PROVIDER_URL, POOL_ADDRESS and select EVENT_NAME

+after that go into terminal with ctrl + j then type `npm install`

 ---

 ### 📜 Pool Events